Clone a repository from a Challenge baseline Algorithm

 $ git clone https://github.com/YourUsername/your-repo.git

-Bring your own Algorithm in process.py
+Bring your own Algorithm in inference.py¶

-The next step is to bring your algorithm into the process.py script, by swapping out the baseline algorithm with yours.
+The next step is to bring your algorithm into the inference.py script, by swapping out the baseline algorithm with yours.
 Perhaps it will be as simple as changing the model definition and copying your model weights to the folder.
 Most challenges will recommend that you get a local installation of Docker to test and debug locally.

 When you're adding files to the algorithm folder, such as model weights, you have to edit the Dockerfile by adding the following line for every additional file: